-In fact, the area includes some of our nation’s most vital natural resources — millions of acres of wilderness-quality lands with critical habitat for millions of migratory birds, as well as grizzly bears, caribou, threatened polar bears, walrus, endangered beluga whales and more.
-The Alaska Native communities that live along the Reserve have maintained a subsistence lifestyle for thousands of years based on Reserve’s living resources.
+The Reserve includes some of our nation’s most vital natural resources — millions of acres of wilderness-quality lands with critical habitat for migratory birds, brown bears, caribou, threatened polar bears, walrus, endangered beluga whales and more.
+The Alaska Native communities that live in and around the Reserve have maintained a subsistence lifestyle for thousands of years based on its living resources.

-Five areas of exceptional wildlife value have been are set aside for protection within the Reserve.
-Learn more with the map above, and be sure to click through from the popups to get more detailed information about each special place.
+Five Special Areas of exceptional wildlife value have been are set aside for protection within the Reserve.
+Learn more with the map above, and be sure to click through from the pop-ups to get more detailed information about each special place.